wp-plugins/wp-gitlab/readme.txt

 ### Using CSS

 You can apply a customized style to the plugin simply uploading a file called `custom.css` in the plugin folder.
-It will allow you to upgrade the plugin without loss your custom style.
+It will allow you to upgrade the plugin without losing your custom style.

 ### Caching

-The plugin caches all the data retrieved from Gitlab every 10 minutes to avoid exceed the limit of api calls.
+The plugin caches all the data retrieved from Gitlab every 10 minutes to avoid exceeding the limit of api calls.

-Since version 1.0 you can clear the cache from the plugin settings page located in the Wordpress settings menu.
+You can clear the cache from the plugin settings page located in the Wordpress settings menu.

 ### Support